mixrify/DragonPlus/README.md

 Dragon+ was created on **17/11/2022** (replacing PMMP+ Project), using **C#** with the aim to make a user-friendly & smart development environment.
 This IDE will be **free-to-use** after its release, and will not require any registration when using it.

+Dragon+ will also include tutorials & videos to help you out and **Docking** of items inside the IDE to make it simpler to use.

 ## Open Source

 There are no limits to what you can do with the source code, however we encourage you do not **infect** it with malware.
 Of course, you can create a pull request and merge your changes (If we do accept them), but they have to actually **update** Dragon+ rather than ruin it.